micahcantor/blog/content/blog/programming-beyond-paradigms.md

 But modern programming languages are far less limited in the scope of features they choose to include and their capacity to do so.
 This has led many languages to adopt a new and somewhat confounding adjective: *multi-paradigm*.

-Indeed, almost all modern languages are best described as multi-paradigm.
+Indeed, almost all modern languages are best described as multi-paradigm, which deflates the significance of the term.
 The latest versions of Python, JavaScript, and even Java all offer the features needed for functional programming alongside imperative and object-oriented progamming.
 The same could be said for C++, C#, OCaml, and more.

 Due to the relative feature-set equality between languages, I believe that programming paradigms are now best understood as a *style* of programming, rather than as an exclusive set of features.
 Since almost all languages are multi-paradigm, we can't categorize an entire language under a single paradigm.
 But we can still compare how particular programs, or parts of programs, use one paradigm or another across languages.